FrontEndDev-James/AdoptifyPets-Desktop-Concept/README.md

   - Footer

 ## Phase 2 - Concept
+The concept will include any images and social icons listed
 ## Phase 3 - Convert into Code
 The CSS will be constructed using bootstrap